webrtc/FirebaseRTC/correctedCodelab.md

 ### What you'll need
 Before starting this codelab, make sure that you've installed:
 * npm which typically comes with Node.js - Node LTS is recommended

 ## Instructions

-1) Create and set up a Firebase project
+1. Create and set up a Firebase project

-* Create a Firebase project
+    1. Create a Firebase project
-In the Firebase console, click Add project, then name the Firebase project FirebaseRTC.
+        - [In the Firebase console](https://console.firebase.google.com/), click Add project, then name the Firebase project "FirebaseRTC".
-Remember the Project ID for your Firebase project.
+        - Remember the Project ID for your Firebase project.
+        - Disable Google Analytics and create the project

-Note: If you go to the home page of your project, you can see it in Settings > Project Settings (or look at the URL!)
+>Note: If you go to the home page of your project, you can see it in Settings > Project Settings (or look at the URL!)
 Click Create project.
 The application that you're going to build uses two Firebase services available on the web: